Loading...

 A key performance indicator, or KPI, is a quantifiable business performance measurement.
 KPIs are essential for implementing a successful revenue management strategy, as it allows businesses to identify areas of success and failure, as well as trends related to demand and customer behavior.
 GOPPAR is one of the most important KPIs hotels use for revenue management.
 This article explains what GOPPAR stands for and why it is important.
 GOPPAR Explained GOPPAR is an acronym for

-What Is an Occupancy Rate?
+What Is RevPAR?

 What does GOPPAR stand for?